When is the best time to visit the lake district of Argentina?

 The main towns of the lake district are full of visitors in the summer months Dec-Feb, when the weather is at its best.
 Mar-Apr and Sep-Nov can be lovely seasons with rich autumn colours and blossoms respectively, and the towns and hotels won’t be bursting at the seams.
 Winter (Jul-Aug) is the ski season.

-What's the official language in the lake district of Argentina?
+What language is spoken in the lake district of Argentina?

-How do I get local currency in the lake district of Argentina?
+What currency do I need in the lake district of Argentina?

 What other places combine well with the lake district of Argentina?